 ADHD evaluations usually involve three meetings.
 The first meeting is an intake session where you and the assessor will discuss your experiences, concerns, and history related to attention.
 At the second meeting, you will complete an objective measure of attention.
 At the third and final meeting, you will receive a report summarizing your results.
 Though there is no guarantee that you will receive a diagnosis or academic accommodations, you will receive suggestions to improve performance.

-Ad for ADHD Workshops for Spring 2024 These psychoeducational workshops are focused on understanding ADHD, and managing distractive symptoms for individuals with or without a diagnosis of ADHD.
+Regardless of where you are in the testing process, you are welcome to attend the ADHD Workshop.
+These psychoeducational workshops are focused on understanding ADHD, and managing distractive symptoms for individuals with or without a diagnosis of ADHD.
 This series of workshops will provide entry-level information as well as symptom management skills.
 Intended for audience members either who experience distractive symptoms or who function in a role where understanding distraction is helpful.
 For the schedule of these workshops, visit the Preventive Outreach Program section of our Mental Health Services webpage.
+The ADHD Workshop for Fall 2024 will be held in LA-101, September 5 through November 7.
+Feel free to contact Dr. Ammon Cheney ([email protected]) if you have any questions. |

 Autism spectrum disorder (ASD) is a complex developmental condition that involves persistent challenges in social interaction, speech and nonverbal communication, and restricted/repetitive behaviors.
 The effects of ASD and the severity of symptoms are different in each person.